nih-niddk-mbs/StochasticGene.jl/README.md

     - `tempanneal`: annealing temperature
     - `cv`: coefficient of variation (mean/std) of proposal distribution
     - `yieldprior`: prior for yield, default = .05, (set to 1 for FISH if using scRNA data format for FISH data)
+    - 'priorcv`: coefficient of variation for the rate prior distributions, default is 10.
     - `genes`: array of genes to be fit